The meaning of Hamsa / Hand of Fatima / Hand of Mary / Hand of Miriam jewellery

 And so, the Hand of Fatima Hamsa represents protection, luck, blessings, power and strength . . in ALL religions – it is a great lucky charm amulet or talisman for concilliation, and so makes a great gift

-SEARCH our main online shop for Hamsa jewellery – it makes a present with real meaning
+SEARCH our CENTRAL (Group) SHOP for Hamsa jewellery – it makes a present with real meaning